-Imagine if the person you love most in the world just told you that even though you’re recovering from the flu and have only had three hours sleep, they need you to run a marathon carrying a 50-pound backpack, write a 5,000 word essay and cook a three-course gourmet meal before you can sit down.
-On top of that you won’t be able to watch your favourite TV programme for the next six weeks, you just found out there’s chewing gum in your hair, and somebody just crashed into your car.
+Imagine if the person you love most in the world just told you that even though you’re recovering from the flu and have only had three hours sleep, they need you to run a marathon carrying a 50-kilo backpack, write a 5,000 word essay and cook a three-course gourmet meal before you can sit down.
+On top of that you won’t be able to watch your favorite TV show for the next six weeks, you just found out there’s chewing gum in your hair, and somebody just crashed into your car.

 How would you react?

 This is probably as good an approximation as any of the state of mind of a toddler having a tantrum.
 They may feel frustrated, overwhelmed, furious, scared, bored, confused, sad, worried, jealous, and, frequently, all of the above.
 They may also feel exhausted, hungry, thirsty, and that they just can’t cope with life.
 On top of all that, they lack the language skills to express their feelings.